 Lately, we've been going through some of the older Guitar World videos on YouTube—and we've been finding some pretty unusual (and often quite cool) stuff.
 Such as this 2008 video titled "In the Studio with...
 Yngwie Malmsteen."

-For today's Flashback Friday video, we're dropping in on Yngwie Malmsteen, circa-1984.
-Fans who got to see Alcatrazz perform in the early to mid-'80s were treated to bits and pieces of Malmsteen's mastery in pretty much every song—but especially when he took his extended solo breaks.
+For today's flashback video, we're dropping in on a young Yngwie Malmsteen, circa-1984.
+Fans who got to see the Graham Bonnet-led Alcatrazz perform in the early to mid-Eighties were treated to bits and pieces of Malmsteen's mastery in pretty much every song—but especially when he took his extended solo breaks.